HalfElfAlistair/DandD_character_creator/README.md

 ## Acknowledgments

 ### D&D Players Handbook
-As well as providing the information needed to build this project, I've also used excerpts from the handbook for feature descriptions etc.
+As well as providing the information needed to build this project, I've also used excerpts from the handbook for feature descriptions etc and taken color scheme inspiration as well.

-### Jamie Barnet
+### Jamie & Rochelle Barnet
-A very good friend who actually got me the Players Handbook and has been learning to code at a similar time as me.
+Very good friends who actually got me the Players Handbook.
+Jamie has been learning to code and we've discussed this as a good project idea.

+### Max Larkins-Waugh
+Max had a look at my project once I was fairly happy with the first stage of it.
+He provided some brilliant recommendations for how I could improve it.

 ### [Learn JQuery](https://learn.jquery.com/)
 A brilliant resource for learning JQuery.